 Chanel Miller was at the center of one of the most high-profile and consequential trials in recent memory.
 She was sexually assaulted in 2015 by Brock Turner, a former Stanford University athlete, now a convicted felon.
 Known during the contentious trial as Emily Doe, a name used to protect her identity, Chanel Miller would become an anonymous icon for assault survivors the world over.
-Tonight, in her first television interview, Chanel Miller takes us back to 2016, as the trial approached for the then 23-year-old.
+As we reported last September, the trial and media scrutiny were traumatizing for the then 23-year-old.

 Bill Whitaker: What was it like when you finally realized that you were going to have to face Brock Turner in court?

 Chanel Miller: It was absolute dread.
 And I went to a therapist, almost like a personal trainer, and said, "You have three weeks to get me mentally ready."
 But until then I thought, "You have to drag me into the courtroom, 'cause I'm not going to go."

 The case would become a media maelstrom.
 Chanel Miller told us that as bad as the previous 14 months had been, nothing prepared her for the cold, adversarial and intimidating atmosphere inside the courtroom.

 Chanel Miller: I remember standing outside the courtroom doors and there's a very thin sliver of window in the door where you can look in.
 And I remember seeing the back of Brock's head and his neck.
 And I thought, wow, this is, this is him.